sodadata/docs/soda-cl/anomaly-detection.md

 This configuration allows the anomaly detection model to adapt and improve over time by finding the most effective hyperparameter settings for your specific data.
 Remember, though, to weigh the benefits of improved accuracy against the increased computational demands of this process.

-The `tune` configuration in your anomaly detection model provides several parameters to optimize hyperparameter tuning:
+The `dynamic` configuration in your anomaly detection model provides several parameters to optimize hyperparameter tuning:

 - **objective_metric**: This is a crucial parameter used to evaluate the model's performance.
 You can choose from metrics like `MSE`, `RMSE`, `MAE`, `MAPE`, `MDAPE`, `SMAPE`, `coverage`.
 You can set it as a single string or a list of strings.
 If you provide a list, the model optimizes each metric in sequence.
 For example, with `["coverage", "smape"]`, it first optimizes for `coverage`, then `smape` in the event of a tie.
 This parameter is essential for automatic tuning.
 We recommend using `coverage` as the first objective metric and `smape` as the second objective metric to come up with a robust model that is less sensitive to the noise in the data.

-- **parallel**: If `True`, it will use the `multiprocess` to parallelize the cross validations to save time.
+- **parallelize_cross_validation**: If `True`, it will use the `multiprocess` to parallelize the cross validations to save time.
 It is recommended to set this parameter to `True` if you have multiple cores.
 This parameter is optional with the default set to `True`.

-- **cv_period**: This parameter sets the number of periods for each cross-validation fold.
-For example, with a daily frequency (`D`) and `cv_period` of `5`, the model conducts cross-validation in 5-day intervals.
+- **cross_validation_folds**: This parameter sets the number of periods for each cross-validation fold.
+For example, with a daily frequency (`D`) and `cross_validation_folds` of `5`, the model conducts cross-validation in 5-day intervals.
 It trains on the first `n-5` days, then tests on the `n-4`th day.
 Subsequently, it trains on `n-4` days, testing on the `n-3`rd day, and so forth.
 Cross validation process is crucial to compute `objective_metric` across different data segments for each hyperparameter combination.
-Then, we choose the best `objective_metric` based on our configuration. `cv_period` parameter is optional with the default set to `5`.
+Then, we choose the best `objective_metric` based on our configuration. `cross_validation_folds` parameter is optional with the default set to `5`.

 - **parameter_grid**: This is a dictionary that lists hyperparameters and their possible values.
 The model tests every possible combination to find the best one.
 The default settings are `changepoint_prior_scale: [0.001, 0.01, 0.1, 0.5]` and `seasonality_prior_scale: [0.01, 0.1, 1.0, 10.0]`, as these have a significant impact on the model's performance.
 Other hyperparameters follow the defaults set in the [`coverage` profile](####Hyperparameter-Profile-Configuration).
 Additionally, you can include any other Prophet supported hyperparameters, like `seasonality_mode: ['additive', 'multiplicative']`.
 This parameter is optional, allowing for flexibility in model tuning.